Karl Lauterbach: Elderly pay highest price for COVID-19 control | DW | 06.11.2020

 Do you think lockdown is harder on elderly people than other groups in the population?

-Yes, lockdown is much harder on the elderly, because they often have a limited number of friends, and if they cannot see these friends anymore, that directly impacts their quality of life.
-Also, socializing is extremely important for the elderly because socializing not only helps maintain quality of life but also maintains mental health and very often even maintains cognitive function.
+Yes, lockdown is much harder on the elderly, because they often have a limited number of friends, and if they cannot see these friends anymore, that means something to their meaning of life.
+Also, socializing is extremely important for the elderly because socializing not only maintains their quality of life but also maintains mental health and very often even maintains cognitive function.

 The elderly pay the highest price for the pandemic control.
 But they also have the biggest gains because otherwise many, unfortunately, would sustain major impairments, and many would die.